-Table A.1 displays estimates of different specifications of this model.18 Overall, results point in the expected directions: borrowers with higher income and lower leverage default less frequently.
-Regarding credit history variables, borrowers with more consumer debt, without previous consumer loans, and with more consumer debt under default are more likely to default; while borrowers with more mortgage debt and whose mortgage debt is not in default are less likely to default.
+Table A.1 displays estimates of different specifications of this model.19 The results point in the expected directions: borrowers with higher income and lower leverage default less frequently.
+Regarding credit history, borrowers with more consumer debt, without previous consumer loans, and with more consumer debt under default are more likely to default; while borrowers with more mortgage debt and whose mortgage debt is not in default are less likely to default.
 In terms of demographics, both older and female borrowers are less likely to default.
-The model has reasonable predictive accuracy; it predicts 69% of loan defaults correctly out of sample.
-We construct our measure of credit default risk as the fitted probabilities from this model, such that riskier borrowers are those with higher risk scores in this scale.
-For the rest of the paper, we refer to the income risk model as that in column (1) of Table A.1 and as the history risk model as that in column (5) of Table A.1.
-Figure A.4 displays relationships between relevant market outcomes and our measures of predicted risk.
-Figures A.4-a and A.4-b display negative relationship between predicted risk and approvals, while Figures A.4-e and A.4-e and A.4-f display positive relationships between realized and predicted risk.
-Finally, Figures A.4-e and A.4-f display positive relationships between realized and predicted default.
+The model predicts 69% of loan defaults correctly out of sample.
+We construct risk scores as the fitted probabilities from this model, such that borrowers with higher risk scores are riskier.
+For the rest of the paper, we refer to the income risk model as that in column (1) of Table A.1 and to the history risk model as that in column (5) of Table A.1.
+Our risk scores display positive correlations with rejections, interest rates and realized default.20